stackhpc/ansible-slurm-appliance/docs/production.md

   Using fixed IPs will require either using admin credentials or policy changes.

+- If floating IPs are required for login nodes, modify the OpenTofu configurations appropriately.

 - Enable persisting login node hostkeys so users do not get annoying ssh warning messages on reimage: